 Every October, the snowbirds return to the warm, Southern climates, and each May they depart.
 You can almost gauge the changing of the seasons by the number of auto carriers on the road.
 It’s like observing the cliff swallows of San Juan Capistrano.

-Whether you’re a snowbird commuting from Minneapolis or Chicago to the Arizona, or a native New Yorker heading to Tampa for the winter months, or perhaps you just purchased the vintage car of your dreams online across the country, you are going to intersect with the Auto Transport industry.
+Whether you’re a snowbird traveling or moving from Colorado or Arizona to California, or a native New Yorker heading to Tampa for the winter months, or perhaps you just purchased the vintage car of your dreams online across the country, you are going to intersect with the Auto Transport industry.
 IBIS World, a market research company that provides reports on thousands of industries worldwide, pegs the Vehicle Shipping Services market at some $12 billion annually.
-That is big business, and there are a myriad of providers, over 4,500 per IBIS World.
+That is big business, and there is a myriad of providers, over 4,500 per IBIS World.

 Before shipping your vehicle, whether it’s cross country or across the state, it will help to educate yourself on the intricacies of auto transport to make your experience less stressful and more economical.